 1. How much is a curved stair lift?

-Curved stair lifts comes in several different shapes and price ranges.
+Curved stair lifts come in several different shapes and price ranges.
 Since curved stair lifts typically have to be tailored to your specific staircase, this has a profound impact on both price and delivery time.

 Typical price ranges for curves stair lifts are £4,000 - £6,500 including the standard 1 year manufacturer warranty.